luis-asimon/tt_tdc/docs/info.md

 **Figure 2.** Inputs and Outputs of the System and test signals.

-Figure 3 shows the interconnection of the circuit with the frame of the chip and Figure 4 shows the simulation results for reference to the behaviour of the circuit.
+Look at Figure 3 for the circuit's connection to the chip frame, and at Figure 4 for the simulation results showing how the circuit behaves.

 ![](pines_block.png)
-**Figure 3.** Pines used from the frame.
+**Figure 3.** Pins used from the frame.

 ![](simulation_result.png)